JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 @def author = "Alec Loudenback"
 @def date = "May 16, 2021"
-@def title = "The Life Modeling Problem"
+@def title = "The Life Modeling Problem: A Comparison of Julia, Rust, Python, and R"

 @def rss_pubdate = Date(2021,5,16)
 @def rss = "The \"hard parts\" of computational actuarial science and how well programming languages fare."